Is Your Stomach The Size Of Your Fist

 The secretion of gastric juices is tightly regulated by both neural and hormonal mechanisms.
 There are three phases of gastric secretion:

-- Cephalic Phase: This phase begins before food even enters the stomach.
+1. Cephalic Phase: This phase begins before food even enters the stomach.
 The sight, smell, taste, or thought of food triggers the nervous system to stimulate gastric secretions.
-The vagus nerve plays a key role in this phase.
+The vagus nerve makes a difference in this phase.

 Emptying of the Stomach